dmorse/pscf/doc/user-man/install.rst

    * Add the directory containing your executable to your command search PATH variable.
 To do so, enter:

-         PATH=$PATH:~$(SCF)/bin
+         PATH=$PATH:$(BIN)
          export path

-     where $(SCF) should be replaced by the actual absolute path to the pscf/ directory.
+     where $(BIN) denotes the path in which you installed the executable.
      You may want to add this to your .bashrc or .profile file so that this directory is added to your path when automatically when you log in.

    * Move pscf to a directory such as /usr/local/bin that is already in your $PATH.